INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys.

 Japan loves a good animated character, and I’ve fallen in love with a few different Japanese characters in my time.

-Hello Kitty, Little Twin Stars, and Snoopy were part of my early childhood years, and perhaps yours too?
+Hello Kitty, Little Twin Stars, and My Melody were part of my early childhood years, and perhaps yours too?

-These days, there’s more characters than ever before!
+These days, there’s more Japanese characters than ever before!